olipo186/Git-Auto-Deploy/README.md

     nano /etc/git-auto-deploy.conf.json

 Optional: Copy any private SSH key you wish to use to the home directory of GAD.
+[Check out this document for more on SSH keys](./docs/add-ssh-keys.md)

     sudo cp /path/to/id_rsa /etc/git-auto-deploy/.ssh/
     sudo chown -R git-auto-deploy:git-auto-deploy /etc/git-auto-deploy